 It provided very user-friendly powder floatation that was required a little effort.
 The board has a beautiful drawn-out nose with a gentle early rise that begins before the contact point.
 This helps to increase the surface area and create an enjoyable amount of floatation.
 Additional floatation comes from the tapered tail and setback stance.
 These design characteristics work in tandem to place your weight on the tail, which raises the nose above the snow.
 If you need additional flotation, the board has an extra insert pack on the rear foot for those deep days.

 The Cadet was easy and quick to move when turning based on its set-back stance.
 It felt at home in the trees but wasn't a stranger supporting turns in wide-open powder fields.

 Stability at Speed

-Versatility is a large component of the concept of playfulness.
+Versatility is a large component within the concept of playfulness.
 The Cadet is incredibly versatile, which makes it a great everyday board.
-It can be ridden in just about every situation you might find yourself in at the local.
+It can be ridden in most situations you might find yourself in at the local.